 -able, everyone’s favorite “can-do” adjective suffix, is enjoying a revival.
 20-some years since its heyday, we’ve found it stitched to no less than six modern product names, deriving for them a certain adroitness that a lonesome noun mightn’t have provided.
 And two of these products, as it happens, have been demoed at TED.
 1. Siftables: […]Continue reading

 Zach Kaplan founded Inventables in 2002 with co-founder Keith Schacht.
 The firm seeks out interesting new materials, and blue-skies new uses for new materials, bringing its subscribers fresh ideas for commercial products (and the world's most amazing toys).

-Zach Kaplan’s TED talks
+Zach Kaplan’s TED talk

 The Inventables guys, co-founders Zach Kaplan and Keith Schacht, demo some amazing new materials and how we might use them.
 Look for squishy magnets, odor-detecting ink, “dry” liquid and a very surprising 10-foot pole.
 (Recorded February 2005 in Monterey, California.
 Duration: 15:46.)
-Watch Zach Kaplan and Keith Schacht’s 2005 demo on TED.com, where you can […]Continue reading
+Watch Zach Kaplan and Keith Schacht’s 2005 demo on TED.com, where you […]Continue reading